“Do not be afraid;

-There is a very quick transition after Sunday.
+This is the transitioning week of Advent when we hear the preparations for his coming to us.
 Christmas is upon us.
 It can be difficult to stay focused on Christmas eve and Christmas day - even though the mystery before us is so powerful.
 We can wake each morning with a brief prayer to remind ourselves that Our Lord came in history - for me.
 We can remind ourselves of our Advent prayers that he come to us now.
 The nativity stories can remind us of how he comes, in poverty, in rejection, into the lowliest of places, so that I'll believe now, this year, that he can and desires to come into my place, my heart, my life.
-It is a time of deep gratitude, not matter how busy we are with many things.
+It is a time of deep gratitude, no matter how busy we are with many things.

 The feasts take us into parts of Jesus' public life, almost completely passing over the hidden life years.
-The disciples are finding the empty tomb.
 It helps to recognize this and let ourselves enter this part of the mystery of the Incarnation.
 We are living in the flesh each day of our lives.
 He came to enter this life and be with us in it.
-After Christmas, we have these few days to let the blessings of Christmas settle in.
+After Christmas, we have a few days to let the blessings of Christmas settle in.

 Each one of us can begin our post-Christmas time by staying in touch with ourselves in the flesh - as people touched by Jesus' coming.
 We can turn to our Lord throughout each day and have real conversations with our Savior.
 Over the kitchen sink, by the dishwasher, in front of the washing machine.
 While going to work, walking, going to a meeting, returning from one.